Foundation / Corporation

-Grants of up to $5,000 and grants of up to $9,000 and in-kind support to New York City arts nonprofit organizations, collectives, and individual artists in eligible locations for community enrichment and education projects.
+Grants of up to $10,000 and in-kind support to New York City nonprofit arts organizations, collectives, and individual artists for community enrichment and education projects in eligible locations.
 First-time applicants must attend a webinar prior to submitting an application.
-This program supports projects serving communities from Inwood to the Battery.
-Public in-person activities of the project must be located in Manhattan.
-In the case of distance learning projects, outreach and recruitment plans must demonstrate reach to Manhattan-based participants.
+Funding is intended for projects that benefit communities from Inwood to the Battery.
+Applicants whose work is rooted in the lived experience of Manhattan’s Black, Indigenous, and immigrant communities are strongly encouraged to apply.

 Funding is intended for artists and organizations that are not able to apply directly to the City and/or State for arts funding.
 Creative Learning offers the opportunity to access City, State, or both sources of funds by completing a single application.
 Creative Learning often provides the first grant that an applicant receives, which can help leverage additional support.

 The program is accompanied by technical assistance to applicants, and networking and promotional opportunities for funded projects.